WICG/webmonetization/docs/explainer.md

 ### Add &lt;meta&gt; Tag to Website Header

 The website contains a `<meta>` tag in the header of the HTML documents it serves.
-The tag's `name` value must always be `monetization`.
-The `content` value is the payment pointer where the website will accept payments.
+The tag's `name` attribute must always have the value `monetization`.
+The value of the `content` attribute is the payment pointer where the website will accept payments.

 > **Example:** Alice puts the tag
 > `<meta name="monetization" content="$secure-wallet.example/~alice">` into the